semoal/nodejs-questdb-client/CONTRIBUTING.md

 - Some tests use mock servers and certificates located in the `test/certs` directory

+> You can generate the certificates by running the `generateCerts.sh` script in the `scripts` directory.
+The script requires two arguments: the output directory and the password for the certificates.
+`./scripts/generateCerts.sh . questdbPwd123`

 ## Code Style and Quality

 1. The project uses TypeScript.
 Make sure your code is properly typed.